buildpacks/rfcs/text/0000-remove-stacks-mixins.md

 *NOTE: This proposal is part of a larger initiative to reduce complexity originally outlined in https://github.com/buildpacks/rfcs/pull/167*

-This RFC proposes that we remove the "stack" and "mixin" concepts from the project and replace them with existing constructs in the container image ecosystem such as base images, Dockerfiles, and OS packages.
+This RFC proposes that we remove the stack ID concept from the project and replace them with existing constructs in the container image ecosystem such as operating system name, operating system version and architecture.

+This RFC also proposes that we remove the "mixin" concept from the project entirely, eliminating strict validation of all facets of base image, buildpack compatibility, in favor of a a more optimistic approach.

+This proposal prioritizes simplicity and flexibility over the avoidance of all failure scenarios, by allowing more potentially successful build to execute.

 # Motivation
 [motivation]: #motivation